ebrugulec/business-meeting-phrases/README.md

 - I have a suggestion for the meeting.
 - I'd like to propose something new.

-## How do you say at the meeting that we can't decide and we'll leave it for later?
+## How do you say at the meeting that we can't decide and we'll leave it for later? :cd:

 - We can't decide on this now, so let's table it for now and come back to it later.
 - We're not able to make a decision on this at the moment, so let's put it aside and revisit it later.